fengjixuchui/rootkit-11/docs/report.md

 transparent files like `loader.conf`, which contain data important for the rootkit to maintain functionality, is not corrupted.

+Transparent and hidden files are used to facilitate persistence for the rootkit.
+The rootkit is added to `/boot/loader.conf` which controls what modules are loaded at boot.
+This is superior to loading the kernel once the system has finished booting as a rootkit detector may load or run before the rootkit has infected the kernel.
+The module itself is hidden in `/boot/modules/`.
+This ensures that hidden files are hidden the moment the system has finished booting.

 ## Bonus Marks
 - The rootkit makes use of transparent files which allow users to interact with files critical to the functioning of the rootkit *without* damaging the